ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/README.md

 # Why would you use GPT to aide in the modeling of an AI?
 Why not just use the GPT model and not care?

 A human mind does more than just parse tokens.
+Or as Terry Prachette put it in his discworld series "from the outside, infinity is blue".